 ADDITIONAL (Sept.
 22)

 Do we usually think of it this way?
-No—despite that, this is all quite plausible, even in the good ol’ U.S.A.
+No—despite that, it is plausible that there exists something like authority, even in the good ol’ U.S. of A.